mainmatter/mainmatter.com/src/cases/aleph-alpha.md

   That's even _more_ important on a project with such an aggressive timeline: you don't want to waste time debugging runtime errors or memory unsafety bugs.
 The more static analysis the compiler can do for you, the more confident you can be that your code is correct.
-- **Interoperability**: Python is king when it comes to the size of its AI ecosystem.
-Aleph Alpha's AI researchers were working very closely with us on the project: tuning parameters, testing filters, checking data quality, etc.
+- **Interoperability**: Aleph Alpha's AI researchers were working very closely with us on the project: tuning parameters, testing filters, checking data quality, etc. Researchers, unlike engineers, are not familiar with Rust;
+  Python is king in the AI research ecosystem.
+  We tried to make their lives as easy as possible while minimising the amount of time spent on rewrites.
-  Using Rust's excellent Python interop capabilities, we empowered them to prototype in Python (the language they were familiar with): we would then plug the Python code into the Rust pipeline (thanks [`pyo3`](https://crates.io/crates/pyo3)!) to verify it and run it at scale.
+  Researchers prototyped in Python: Using Rust's excellent Python interop capabilities, we would then plug the Python code into the Rust pipeline (thanks [`pyo3`](https://crates.io/crates/pyo3)!) to verify its functionality and run it at scale.
 If the change was desirable, and we needed better performance, we would then port the Python code over to Rust.

 ### Mentoring